Vinifera

 How will water be delivered to the Vinifera floodplain?

 While the lower sections of the park at Nyah and Vinifera still flood naturally when the Murray River rises, water drains back into the river down the natural slope without properly watering the landscape.
 After VMFRP works are complete, when the river rises and water enters the floodplain, regulators, which act as gates, can close to hold the water for longer.
 Temporary pumps may be used to deliver additional environmental water as a top up.
+This will happen in the cooler months to help bring the floodplains back to life.

 How does Vinifera fit in with the broader VMFRP project?